LLNL/Silo/docs/Chapter2-Section9.md

 #### Description:

-This method returns a primitive array as a Python tuple.
+This method returns a primitive array as a Python tuple

 ### `<DBfile>.SetDir()` - Set current working directory of the Silo file (See DBSetDir)